-To be eligible for graduation honors described above, a student must complete the final two semesters prior to graduation in the District.
+To be eligible for graduation honors other than valedictorian and salutatorian described above, a student must complete the final two semesters prior to graduation in the District.
 Completion of a semester is defined as receiving semester grades from a District school.